Mission & Vision

 Why does The Museum exist?

-The National Football Museum exists to explain how and why football has become ‘the people’s game’, a key part of England’s heritage and way of life.
+The National Football Museum explains how and why football has become ‘the people’s game’, a key part of England’s heritage and way of life.
 It also aims to explain why England is the home of football, the birthplace of the world’s most popular sport.

 Who is the Museum for?